Understanding Powers of Attorney

 Determining the type of authorization

 Once Long Term Care Partners receives your power of attorney, we will review the document to determine the type of authorization your designated person has on your behalf.
-For example, a standard or non-durable power of attorney for health care authorizes us to disclose information about your FLTCIP benefits to your agent so that he or she may assist you in matters related to your coverage.
+For example, a standard or non-durable power of attorney for health care authorizes us to disclose information about your FLTCIP benefits to your agent so that they may assist you in matters related to your coverage.
 However, these powers remain in effect only while you are legally competent to manage your own affairs.
 Should you become incompetent, a non-durable power of attorney would no longer be valid.
 For this reason, many of our insureds create a durable power of attorney, which will remain effective and allow your agent to act on your behalf even if you become incapacitated.
 To learn more about the risks and benefits of durable and non-durable powers of attorney, we recommend you speak to your legal advisor.

 A variation of the durable power of attorney is a springing power of attorney.
 This type of power of attorney is not immediately effective upon signing.
 As the name implies, a springing power of attorney only springs to effectiveness when the insured becomes incapacitated.
 It is important that the document specify the certification standard.
-Many insureds specify that their agent may only begin acting on the insured's behalf when their primary care physician or other licensed health care practitioner certifies via a written statement that the insured can no longer manage his or her own affairs.
+Many insureds specify that their agent may only begin acting on the insured's behalf when their primary care physician or other licensed health care practitioner certifies via a written statement that the insured can no longer manage their own affairs.

 Most insureds use standard or financial powers of attorney since they are typically the most appropriate documents for insurance claims submission and administration.
 While health care powers of attorney occasionally address medical care payments and insurance coverage, they are usually limited to making decisions regarding your medical care and following any health care preferences you've expressed.
 If you have any questions about the authority granted under your power of attorney, you may consider discussing the document with your legal advisor.